If you have been called in for an interview, it is just because the resume which you submitted has been impressive.

 4. Try to learn up too many things the night before:

-As has mentioned above, appearing well prepare for an interview is a very good idea.
+As mentioned above, appearing well prepare for an interview is a very good idea.
 If you are someone that has been looking for a job for a considerable period it is advisable that while searching for a job you should constantly try to improve your knowledge by reading up and looking for information online as well.

 The harder you try, the better your chances are of getting a job.
 You should never try to learn up too much information just the day before your exam as that is going to make you feel even more nervous and uncomfortable.